 The main goal of marketing is to match a product with a person that shows interest in this product.
-This means marketing shapes the design and presentation in a specific way.
+It means marketing shapes the design and presentation in a specific way.
 As a result, products are more compatible with the consumer’s preferences.
 Now, the question is whether the information neuromarketing gives us is ethical.
-In the end, these insights tell us something about processes we are not consciously aware of.
+In the end, these insights tell us something about processes we are not aware of consciously.
 This means we can’t control them either.
 Questions that consumers will start to ask themselves are: “if marketers have access to this information, can they discover the ‘buy button’ in my brain?
-Will they try to tempt us in order to see their sales rise?”
+Will they try to tempt us to see their sales rise?”
 It is not surprising consumers will ask these questions.
 In the end, science and technology will get to a level where they will play a huge role in our lives.
-They are actually already doing this: Facebook is violating our privacy by selling our information to other companies and Google knows where you are 24/7.
+They are already doing this: Facebook is violating our privacy by selling our information to other companies, and Google knows where you are 24/7.

-The important thing for you as a marketer, is to know how to react to your consumers questions.
+The important thing for you as a marketer is to know how to react to your consumer’s questions.
 How can you explain to someone that neuromarketing is ethical?
-And why it is a very interesting source of information.
+Also, why it is a very interesting source of information.

 Why neuromarketing is not necessarily wrong

 Simply put, every form of marketing is—to a certain extent—a way of subconscious influencing.
-If you own a business, without doubt you are influencing your consumers in various ways.
+If you own a business, without doubt, you are influencing your consumers in various ways.
 One example is priming.
-Priming enables us to subconsciously recognise information that we have previously been exposed to.
+Priming enables us to recognise information that we have previously been exposed to subconsciously.
 This means that exposure to one stimulus influences a response to another stimulus.
 It is a result of the way our memory stores information and creates associations that are automatically activated when we see, hear or smell.

 Every argument against neuromarketing is thus an argument against marketing in general.
-It’s not about what neuromarketing does, but what people – researchers, marketers, politicians, etc.– do with the information it gives us.
+It’s not about what neuromarketing does, but what people – researchers, marketers, politicians – do with the information it gives us.
 Another argument is that marketing is the matchmaker between a product and someone that already has an interest in this product.
 You are not forcing anyone out of the blue to buy your product.
 Marketing and neuromarketing only make products more compatible with your consumer’s preferences.
-They were already looking for it, or thinking about buying the product.
+They were already looking for it or thinking about buying the product.
 With the information neuromarketing gives us, connecting consumers to products or services becomes easier.

-At the same time, this information could be used to support healthy behaviour.
-By offering healthy drinks in thin shaped bottles, you could increase the sale to people with an unhealthy BMI.
+At the same time, this information could be used to support healthy behavior.
+By offering healthy drinks in thinly shaped bottles, you could increase the sale to people with an unhealthy BMI.
 Again, it’s not what neuromarketing tells us, but what people do with this information.
 Let us further explain with two unethical and two ethical cases.

-Despite the variety, there is a large group of countries that use scary images and see a positive effect on changing behaviour.
-This effect is especially present whenever the fear that the images create, is taken away.
+Despite the variety, there is a large group of countries that use scary images and see a positive effect on changing behavior.
+This effect is especially present whenever the fear that the images create is taken away.
 Cialdini describes that this happens because people often deny they will encounter the dangers of smoking.
-However, when you give them step-by-step information how to change their bad habit, they face their fear and take action.
+However, when you give them step-by-step information on how to change their bad habit, they face their fear and take action.

 Knowing this, neuromarketing could add important insights about the brain to improve campaigns even more.
-In fact, neuroscience has already been active in anti-smoking campaigns.
+Neuroscience has already been active in anti-smoking campaigns.
 In 2011, a study by Berkman and colleagues looked at brain scans to predict what message would most likely get people to call a quit-smoking line.
 They concluded that when looking at brain activity, they could make better predictions about the effects of anti-smoke messages compared to traditional surveys.
-This shows that people often give answers to surveys that in fact are not completely ‘true’ or reliable.
+This shows that people often give answers to surveys that are not completely ‘true’ or reliable.
 Neuromarketing can reveal this important information and complement existing marketing tools.
-This can help in restricting unhealthy behaviour like smoking.
+This can help in restricting unhealthy behavior like smoking.